DOJ Watchdog Finds Women Underrepresented In Top Federal Law Enforcement Posts

 The report also noted what it called a "troubling" finding: that all types of employees perceive that personnel decisions were based more on personal relationships than on merit.

 Horowitz's report was based on interviews, focus groups and an anonymous online survey that the agencies' employees were asked to fill out.
-The IG says more than 8,000 employees—around 15 percent of the total staff across the four agencies—responded to the survey.
+The IG says more than 8,000 employees — about 15 percent of the total staff across the four agencies — responded to the survey.

 The IG makes six recommendations to improve equality between the genders in the four law enforcement agencies, including changes in how the agencies recruit, hire and retain staff members.